michaelginalick/typo/content/posts/go-channel-usage.md

 To avoid goroutine leaks, we need a way to signal cancellation.
 Imagine a scenario where your function is processing work, but the server receives a shutdown signal.

 Currently, there’s no way for your function to know that.
 We need a mechanism to “stop short.”
 The typical tool for this is the [context package](https://pkg.go.dev/context).
 In general, any function that spawns goroutines should accept a context.Context as its first parameter.
-Using the `Parallelize` nction from earlier, the updated signature becomes: `Parallelize(ctx context.Context, jobs ...func() error)`
+Using the `Parallelize` function from earlier, the updated signature becomes: `Parallelize(ctx context.Context, jobs ...func() error)`

 This allows the server to signal cancellation, and for jobs to respond accordingly.
 Here's the updated implementation using `select`: